vidishsirdesai/projects/README.md

 It is observed that both Linear Regression and Ridge Regression have a similar accuracy, while the Lasso Regression has oversimplified the model.

 ### University admission predictor app
+1. This app has been built and has been tested on Python version: `3.11.9`.
-1. To run the application,
+2. To run the application,
     - `cd src`.
     - `FLASK_APP=university_admission_predictor_app.py flask run`.
-2. To view the welcome page, goto, http://127.0.0.1:5000.
+3. To view the welcome page, goto, http://127.0.0.1:5000.
-3. To get a prediction of chance of admission, send a POST request to, http://127.0.0.1:5000/predict.
+4. To get a prediction of chance of admission, send a POST request to, http://127.0.0.1:5000/predict.
-4. The POST request can be sent by running the following command in a terminal window:
+5. The POST request can be sent by running the following command in a terminal window:
 ```
 curl -X POST -H 'Content-Type: application/json' -d '{"gre_score": 300, "toefl_score": 100, "university_rating": 4, "sop": 3, "lor": 4, "cgpa": 8.90, "research": "Yes"}' http://127.0.0.1:5000/predict
 ```
-5. Expected response: `{"chance_of_admit":0.7240366948427613}`.
+6. Expected response: `{"chance_of_admit":0.7240366948427613}`.

 # API Specification
 ### Base URL